2of/SENG365-2020-Server/README.md

 ## PREFACE
 This is a submission for the 2020 SENG365 Serverside Assignment.
 It received an **Almost Perfect** grade, failing only one or two of the automated tests, simply for having an incorrect error code.

-This is a restful implementation of a Petition website where Users may register, login, add, comment on, remove and sign petitions with rich images and primitive security using expressJS.
+This is a RESTful implementation of a Petition website where users may register, login, add, comment on, remove and sign petitions with rich images and primitive security using expressJS.

 The server can be run through node using: